+A case presentation to staff and students relating to clinical work undertaken on placement by the trainee.
 A report of a Service Evaluation Project (5,000 words maximum) (to be submitted by the end of November in the third year of the programme with the work having been completed by the end of the second period of supervised clinical practice in Year 2).